Q: What if I have a question that is not on this page?

 Q: How do I apply for a scribe position with ScribeAmerica?

-page and under the “Scribe” tab, you will find the APPLY NOW Link.
+page and under the “Apply Now” tab, you will find the available positions.

 Q: What are some of the characteristics of a great scribe?